 What kind of dog expert is best qualified for the job?

-An important criteria to use in judging and expert’s worth is the academic qualifications of the expert.
-The science of animal behavior is an established scientific discipline, and as such it would be foolhardy for the attorney to retain an expert who lacks academic training in animal behavior science.
+An important criterion to use in judging and expert’s worth is the academic qualifications of the expert.
+The science of animal behavior is an established scientific discipline, and as such, it would be foolhardy for the attorney to retain an expert who lacks academic training in animal behavior science.

 Certification as what?

 Dog bite attorneys should carefully note that there are some animal behavior experts in California who present themselves as being “certified”.
 However, on closer look, such a distinction is grossly misleading.
 For example, there is a for-profit organization in the United States that for many years has solicited membership from experts in many areas of specialization.
 This organization offers a certification which is generic in nature, and not anything to do with animal behavior as a relates to dogs.
 Anyone alleging to have expertise in animal behavior can join this organization for a fee, pass a test on ethics and then promote themselves as being certified.
 However, certification in what?
 In particular, the certification from this organization has absolutely no relevance to the study of animal behavior.
 Yet, I know of experts in California who employ this strategy.

 On the contrary, appropriate certification in animal behavior or canine behavior can be obtained from a number of reputable organizations.
 These organizations deal specifically with dog behavior or animal behavior.
 The International Association for Animal Behavior Consultants is probably the most reputable.